cajal/microns_phase3_nda/README.md

 # microns_phase3_nda
-nda schema for MICrONS phase3
+nda schema for MICrONS phase3.

 ## Installation Instructions
+This package requires access to the functional data.
+To download the SQL database get started on the microns-nda-access repo [here](https://github.com/cajal/microns-nda-access).

 This package requires PyTorch.
 Windows users may need to install from the PyTorch website: [PyTorch installation](https://pytorch.org/get-started/locally/)

 This package requires the em_coregistration package from the Allen Institute: